Michael Soutzos

-Michael Soutzos (Μιχαήλ Σούτζος, Mihail Suțu; 1778 or 1784 – 12 June 1864), was a member of the Soutzos family of Phanariotes, he was the grandson of Michael Drakos Soutzos; he was in turn a Prince of Moldavia, between 12 June 1819 and 29 March 1821.
+Michael Soutzos (Μιχαήλ Σούτζος, Mihail Suțu; 1778 or 1784 – 12 June 1864), was a Greek member of the Soutzos family of Phanariotes, he was the grandson of Michael Drakos Soutzos; he was in turn a Prince of Moldavia, between 12 June 1819 and 29 March 1821.
 He was initiated into Filiki Eteria, he supported the Greek revolution in Moldavia and Wallachia and after the creation of the Greek state, he served as ambassador of the country abroad.

 Biography

 He was born in Constantinople in 1778 or according to other sources in 1784.
 His parents were the Phanariot Grigorios Soutzos and Sevasti Tedeskou.
 During his adolescence he lived in the court of his grandfather Michael Drakos Soutzos, who was ruler of Wallachia and later, he served as secretary to the Grand Dragoman of the Sublime Porte, John Caradja, whose daughter, Roxani, he married in 1812.
 In the same year, thanks to his knowledge of languages and the favor of his father in law, he was appointed to the position of the Grand Dragoman.